omaromar242/ink-game/README.md

 	local button = script.Parent
 	local uiStroke = button:FindFirstChildOfClass("UIStroke")

+	-- Movement speed for interpolation
+	local MOVE_SPEED = 100 -- studs per second

 	-- State variables
 	local originalStrokeColor = uiStroke and uiStroke.Color or Color3.new(1,1,1)
 	local isOn = false
 	local lastCFrame = nil
 	local followConnection = nil

-	-- Utility: Find target model in Workspace.Live with a child named "BlueVest" local function findTarget()
+	-- Utility: Find closest alive target model in Workspace.Live with a child named "BlueVest" local function findClosestTarget()
 		local liveFolder = workspace:FindFirstChild("Live")
-		if not liveFolder then return nil end for _, model in ipairs(liveFolder:GetDescendants()) do
+		if not liveFolder or not player.Character then return nil end local hrpPlayer = player.Character:FindFirstChild("HumanoidRootPart")
+		if not hrpPlayer then return nil end

+		local closestModel = nil
+		local shortestDist = math.huge

+		for _, model in ipairs(liveFolder:GetDescendants()) do
-			if model:IsA("Model") and model:FindFirstChild("BlueVest") and model:FindFirstChild("HumanoidRootPart") then
+			if model:IsA("Model") and model:FindFirstChild("BlueVest") then
+				local targetHRP = model:FindFirstChild("HumanoidRootPart")
 				local humanoid = model:FindFirstChildOfClass("Humanoid")
-				if humanoid and humanoid.Health > 0 then
+				if targetHRP and humanoid and humanoid.Health > 0 then
+					local dist = (targetHRP.Position - hrpPlayer.Position).Magnitude
+					if dist < shortestDist then
+						shortestDist = dist
-					return model
+						closestModel = model
 					end
 				end
 			end
-		return nil
 		end
+		return closestModel
+	end

+	-- Disable or enable collisions on character parts local function setCollisions(enabled)
+		if not player.Character then return end
+		for _, part in ipairs(player.Character:GetDescendants()) do
+			if part:IsA("BasePart") then
+				part.CanCollide = enabled
+			end
+		end
+	end

-	-- Start following the target
-	local function startFollow(targetModel)
+	-- Start following the target by interpolation (moves through walls) local function startFollow(targetModel)
 		if not targetModel then return end
 		local character = player.Character